khwang0/COMP2026-2122PA3/readme.md

 ## Demo

-A sample program can be found here (To be arranged).
+A sample program can be found here [demo](demo.jar).
 The sample program provides you an understanding of the program.
 You do not need to follow the exact wording and output format of the program except for the method `String toString()` of the class `Property` (see the specification above).

 ## Programming Style and Documentation

-Good programming style (indentation, comments…) is always essential.
+Good programming style (indentation, comments) are always essential.
 Blank lines, spaces between operators/variables (wherever appropriate) and meaningful variable names are required.
-You should use constants wherever possible.
 Your program should be properly indented.
 Good choice of variable names and method names is also essential.
 Your program must have proper internal documentation, as described below:

+### Header Block
-Header Block For your java file, there must be a header at the beginning of the file, with (1) a short description explaining the details of your program design; (2) your name; and (3) your UID.
+For your java file, there must be a header at the beginning of the file, with your name and your UID.

-### Method Header Block
-For each method, there should be a header with (1) a brief description about what the method does and how it is achieved; (2) a brief note explaining the parameters of the method (if any); and (3) a brief note explaining the return value of the method (if applicable).

 ### Inline Comments
 Wherever necessary and appropriate, you should add inline comments to explain the execution flow of your program.